metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 A default controller for this resource type will be implemented that simply sets a fixed URL (supplied in its own environment or command line) as the output.
-However, provision will be made for interested parties to implement alternate controllers to allow image customisation by making it easy to disable this default controller.
+However, provision will be made for interested parties to implement alternate controllers to allow image customization by making it easy to disable this default controller.

 A command-line switch (defaulting to off) will enable integration between the